Domaine Trimbach - Alsace Riesling Clos Sainte-Hune 100ème Anniversaire 2019

 Wine rated (2020 guide) 100/100

 The greatest Clos Ste.
 Hune of all time?
-The beauty and elegance of this very young dry Riesling from Alsace are literally breathtaking.
-A very subtle character of white peach, great concentration and such finesse in the extremely long and precise finish.
-However, patience will be required, as this wine is so well-structured that it will take many years to reach its peak.
+The beauty and elegance of this very young dry Alsace Riesling are literally breathtaking.
+It displays very subtle notes of white peach, great concentration, and remarkable finesse in its extremely long and precise finish.
+However, patience is required, as this wine is so well-structured that it will take many years to reach its peak.
 Made from organically grown grapes.
 Best after 2024.